Ripon: Civil War and Restoration

-Modern Ripon
+Modern day

-Communications were improved with the opening of Ripon railway station in May 1848.
-During the First World War a large military training camp was built in Ripon, the local community offering hospitality not only to soldiers' wives but to the Flemish refugees who became part of Ripon's community.
+Communications were improved with the opening of Ripon railway station in May 1848 situated in Ure Bank.
+During the First World War, a large military training camp was built in Ripon; the local community offered hospitality not only to soldiers' wives but to the Flemish refugees who became part of Ripon's community.
 The racecourse south-east of the city also served as an airfield (RFC Ripon) for the Royal Flying Corps (and latterly, the Royal Air Force).
 The racecourse was also used as a demobilisation centre for troops returning from France well into 1919.

 The town had a similar though smaller role during the Second World War and, in recognition of this, the Royal Engineers were presented with the Freedom of the City in 1947.
 Since the War, Ripon has gone through some remodelling and has grown in size; it attracts thousands of tourists each year who come to see its famous buildings with their long Christian heritage, nearby Studley Park, Ripon Racecourse, and in recent times the theme park Lightwater Valley.

 City status

 Ripon was the first Church of England diocese to be created after the English Reformation, as it was recognised that existing dioceses were unsuited for the large increases in population caused particularly by the Industrial Revolution of the 18th century in central England.
 It was deemed that new cathedral building on a national scale was not viable and so Ripon, containing a high status parish church, was created from the existing Chester and York dioceses in 1836, with the building promoted to cathedral status.
 Ripon council presumed this had elevated the town to the rank of city, and started referring to itself as such.
 The next diocese Manchester was promoted similarly, but doubts as to its use of the title were raised.
 With the subsequent clearer understanding of needing to petition the monarch, Manchester did so and obtained the status in 1853.
 Ripon was encouraged to follow suit, with its own status being recognised by the parliamentary City of Ripon Act in 1865.

-In 1974 Ripon borough (see Governance) was abolished and a parish council established as part of wider local government reform.
+In 1974, Ripon borough (see Governance) was abolished and a parish council established as part of wider local government reform.
 The award of city status is typically granted to a local authority, whose administrative area is then considered to be the formal borders of the city, the grant in this case being removed at the same time and bestowed onto the parish.
 By this definition, the whole parish council area of Ripon, including its settlement and surrounding rural area containing a tiny portion of the Nidderdale AONB to the north west, is considered to be the limits of the city.
 It contains the third lowest population of all the cities in England, however it falls to seventh place when taking the whole of the UK into consideration.
 Using 2011 ONS census statistics, Ripon has the third smallest city council area but the fourth lowest urban area of any city in England.